vividus-framework/vividus/SECURITY.md

 Please do not open an issue or pull request as this makes the problem immediately visible to everyone including malicious actors.

-Security issues in this project can be safely reported via the the following address:
+Security issues in this project can be safely reported via the following address:

 team@vividus.dev